d0ctr/bilderberg-butler/README.md

   - /start — start bot in private chat
   - /help — list of commands
-  - /ping — pong
-  - /calc {math eq} — result of math equation
   - /discord_notification —  returns current chat id for Discord intergration
   - /set {name} — saving content of a message that was replied with this command
   - /get {name} — getting content that was saved by `/set`
   - /get_list — getting a list of possible /get
-  - /ahegao — getting a random ahegao
-  - /urban {phrase?} — get the random or the phrase (if specified) definition from urban dictionary
   - /html {HTML text} — return submitted text as HTML formatted
-  - /cur {amount} {from} {to} — convert amount from one currency to another
   - /gh {link} — convert GitHub link to a GitHub link with Instant View
-  - /wiki {query} — returns a summary from wikipedia
   - /deep {prompt} — generates an image based on prompt with DeepAI

 ### Inline Query